 All back up music can be picked up from the music area immediately following your last routine of the competition.

-OnStage Productions is not responsible for lost or missing back up USB sticks nor it is responsible for any USBs that are not picked up immediately following the event.
+OnStage Productions is not responsible for lost or missing back up USB sticks or other devices nor it is responsible for any USB sticks or other devices that are not picked up immediately following the event.